 More Grist for the Christian Nationalist Mill

-In keeping with the spirit of, “Start Seeing Christian Nationalism,” I want to introduce you to a group you should be aware of: the New Apostolic Reformation (NAR)[ii].
+In keeping with the spirit of my series, “Start Seeing Christian Nationalism,” I want to introduce you to a group you should be aware of: the New Apostolic Reformation (NAR)[ii].
 Bradley Onishi, author of, “Preparing for War: The Extremist History of White Christian Nationalism–And What Comes Next,” says NAR is notable for a number of good reasons.
 For one, he says, NAR is built around the idea that “…Christians are called to a new transformation or reformation of the United States[iii].”
 He tells us that this is a group of Christians who want to “revolutionize” the way the United States looks.
 They want to make it “great again,” in terms of being a Christian nation.
 What could go wrong?

 There is another aspect of NAR that is equally troubling.
 Onishi tells us that the members of NAR are “invested deeply” in the notion of “spiritual warfare.”
 Spiritual warfare?
 When I heard this, I wondered, “Does he mean like, cosplay?
 Immediately, images of Keanu Reeves, as Constantine, and Christopher Walken playing the angel Gabriel popped into my head![iv]
 But, no, he doesn’t mean this, although NAR seems connected to the themes lurking behind such movies by more than a thread.
 For instance, he tells us that the members of NAR believe that they, as Christians, are being called to fight in a “cosmic battle between the forces of good and evil!”
 Further, they believe that it is their duty to be “boots on the ground” for God in that war.
 Wow.
-There was a time in my own life when I would have found such words very mobilizing.
+It is chilling to thin that there was a time in my own life when I would have found such words very mobilizing.

 The New Apostolic Reformation (NAR) is technically not a formal religious organization, it is a “movement,” and a theological belief, all rolled into one.
 NAR doesn’t have a clubhouse.
 You can’t go up and knock on their door because they don’t have an address.
 Yet it exists.
 And it has a leader.
 Charles Peter Wagner is an evangelist well known for his work as a missionary and in the evangelical “church growth” movement and his numerous writings about spiritual warfare.
 He is considered the titular head of NAR.